 Our Board of Directors conducts annual evaluations of its performance and that of each of its three standing committees.
-In 2012, the Board hired an independent consultant to design and implement a process for these self-evaluations.
-Using a set of prepared questions as a guide, the consultant conducted interview and discussion sessions with the members of each of the committees and the full Board.
-The information gathered in these sessions was reported to, and reviewed by, our Nominating and Corporate Governance Committee, which used these results to review and assess the Board's composition, responsibilities, structure, processes and effectiveness.
+In 2013, the Board hired an independent consultant to design and implement a process for these self-evaluations, including individual Director assessments.
+Using a set of prepared questions as a guide, the consultant conducted interview and discussion sessions with each committee's members, individual Directors and the full Board, as well as senior management that interact with the Board.
+The information gathered in these sessions was reported to, and reviewed by, our Nominating Committee, which used these results to review and assess the Board's and each committee's composition, responsibilities, structure, processes and effectiveness.
 This report was then presented to the full Board.
-We expect to conduct similar Board and committee self-evaluations in 2013.
+We expect to conduct similar Board and committee self-evaluations in 2014.